Larouex/iot-central-raspberrypi-hol/README.md

-### Step 3 - Clone the "ColdHubs Code and Configuration" Repository
+### Step 3 - Clone the "IoT Central Basic Bootcamp Code and Configuration" Repository
-In this step we will clone the code and configuration scripts to the Rtaspberry Pi.
+In this step we will clone the code and configuration scripts to the Raspberry Pi.
 The code and scripts make setting up the Pi for communication, reading sensors and device provisioning in IoT Central... a fully automated process.

 What the scripts and code enable...

 * Bring all of the needed application code and configuration scripts to the Pi
 * Installation of the Raspberry Pi to use the latest version of Python
 * Installation of the Azure IoT SDK for Python
-* Configure all of the Sensors
 * Installation of the applications that support provisioing of the device and monotoring with telemetry to Azure IoT Central

 #### Next we will create our Project folder and clone this repository.